USCGC Blackthorn: Seaman Apprentice William "Billy" Flores

 Seaman Apprentice William "Billy" Flores was originally from Carlsbad, New Mexico and attended Western Hills High School in Fort Worth, Texas.
 In 2000 he was posthumously awarded the Coast Guard Medal, the service's highest award for heroism in peacetime.

 SA Flores, who had been out of boot camp just one year, opened the life jacket locker as Blackthorn capsized, securing its hatch open with his belt, and made sure that his shipmates were able to access and use the life jackets.
-His actions saved a number of lives during the accident.
-His heroic role was initially overlooked by the two official reports by the Coast Guard and the NTSB, but was later given the recognition he deserved.
-His family was presented with the Medal on 28 January 2000, the 20th anniversary of the tragedy.
-Seaman Apprentice Flores died aboard Blackthorn.
+His actions saved a number of lives during the accident at the cost of his own.
+His heroism was initially overlooked by the two official reports by the Coast Guard and the NTSB, but was later recognized.
 In October 2010, it was announced that the third new Sentinel-class fast response cutter, a 154-foot patrol boat, would be named for Flores.
 In May 2021, Flores was awarded the Texas Legislative Medal of Honor for his actions on USCGC Blackthorn.